 Even though ESOPs are technically considered to be retirement plans existing for the benefit of employees, the assets of these plans can be – and often are – used to enrich the management of the company, to create liquidity for existing shareholders, and to serve as a lucrative “exit strategy” for company founders.
 This can result in significant conflicts of interest, between the management of the company and its employees, and between existing shareholders and the employees who are “buying” the shares via an ESOP.
 Generally, the employees who are forced into buying the company through their retirement plan are not able to negotiate the price they paid, and they are not able vote on whether to move forward with the purchase.
 Often, the trustee who is appointed to represent the employees in the ESOP is picked by the selling shareholders and thus may not be acting solely in the best interest of the employees to negotiate a fair price.
 Also, it can be very difficult for employees to obtain enough information to determine whether the ESOP has paid too much for the company shares.

 If you think you may have suffered losses to your retirement savings because of an ESOP transaction, we would be interested in investigating your case.
-Cohen Milstein’s attorneys Michelle Yau, Julie Selesnick, and Jamie Bowers are here to answer your questions and to learn about your experience with your ESOP.
-To schedule a phone appointment, call our office at (202) 408–4600, or e-mail our paralegal Dirk Hamel at firstname.lastname@example.org, and we will make sure that you speak with an attorney within three business days.
+Cohen Milstein’s attorney Michelle Yau is here to answer your questions and to learn about your experience with your ESOP.
+To schedule a complimentary phone appointment, please call our office at (202) 408–4600, e-mail our paralegal Ciara O’Neill at firstname.lastname@example.org.

 Cohen Milstein Sellers & Toll PLLC